csgsf/ee_forest_area_tracker/README.md

 ```

 ### How do we remove bodies of water from the map?

+For this application, I have eliminated water bodies from the analysis.
+These areas are not relevant for the study of burned areas.

+I have done this by layering over the [Hansen Forests dataset](https://developers.google.com/earth-engine/datasets/catalog/UMD_hansen_global_forest_change_2021_v1_9#bands), which includes a band that eliminates water areas.

+When you choose an area of interest, you will see that bodies of water are automatically excluded from the analysis.

 ### How do we account for cloud images?

 ### How accurate is this map and calculation?

 ### How were the predefined regions chosen?

+### Fire data

 ### Other features